Eddy Usage

 XY

-offset value needs to be calculated based on the bed scanning module and the nozzle itself, then modified to the offset value below
+offset values need to be calculated based on the scanning bed module and the nozzle itself, then modified in the offset values below. - The

 [probe_eddy_current fly_eddy_probe]